iTrauco/node-rest-api-script/README.md

 > results, and deletes a given user by name.

 > This script was created to better understand garbage collection, command line styling, and make requests
-> to an external API based on the arguments passed to the command by users.
+> to an external API based from end user provided arguments.

 <p align="center">
   <img src="https://github.com/iTrauco/node-rest-api-script/blob/master/public/2020-01-09%2017.21.48.gif">